10 Key Advantages of an MDR Solution

 The top MDR solution providers use a customizable rules engine to define security policies for each customer.
 This engine allows the provider’s security engineers to apply exact security and operational policies, and then update them to align with changing business needs, new and evolving threats, and any applicable rules and regulations.

-4. Machine Learning Capabilities
+4. Artificial Intelligence and Machine Learning Capabilities

-Machine learning is a useful tool for identifying known threats, but categorizing new threat data often requires human expertise.
-A next-generation MDR provider leverages the agility and adaptability of cybersecurity experts to filter out false positives and fine-tune algorithms as new threats are detected, making sure that your security system is an accurate reflection of your business’s policies and risk assessments.
-The pairing of technology and human expertise puts MDR solutions a step above traditional monitoring tools
+The fact is, it’s impossible for humans alone to analyze the massive amounts of log data coming from even the most modest IT environments organizations have.
+The only way to efficiently and effectively analyze high volumes of log data is by augmenting human expertise with machine learning algorithms.
+A next-generation MDR provider leverages the agility and adaptability of cybersecurity experts alongside AI and ML to filter out false positives and fine-tune algorithms as new threats are detected, making sure that your security system is an accurate reflection of your business’s policies and risk assessments.
+The pairing of technology and human expertise puts MDR solutions a step above traditional monitoring tools.

-5. Cloud Threat Monitoring
+5. Cloud Threat Monitoring and Detection Capabilities

 Cloud security has become a top concern for organization leaders, with 48% of leaders citing a cloud-based data breach as their top concern.
 A strong cloud monitoring system will monitor internet-as-a-service (IaaS), software-as-a-service (SaaS), and security-as-a-service (SECaaS) solutions.
 Using APIs, virtual sensors can provide near-real-time monitoring of cloud resources and user behavior to ensure they comply with an organization’s security policies and are free from threats.
+While other tools may take to the cloud, many, like traditional SIEM solutions, are not configured to accurately secure an organization’s cloud environment.
+MDR solutions, however, are now becoming not only cloud-capable, but cloud-native, ingesting and analyzing the cloud environment as they would on-premises applications.

 6. Compliance Reporting